 The campaign, which went on to win multiple awards, was a huge deviation from previous Apple advertising (see left), which like a lot of tech, focused on the product.
 The new ads didn’t.
 They focused on the emotion that makes up Apple.
 What’s more, the ads took a radically different turn in their ad buy, placing them in prominent spots instead of in computer tech magazines and other niche focused locations.

 It was a radical new approach to Apple’s advertising that pushed the message of what Apple stood for, not what their products did.
 It made people view and respect Apple as a high-end consumer-centric brand, rather than the Microsoft-that-almost-was.
 And its campaign heralded in a new age of Apple advertising, finishing simply with the white words “think different.”

 It was minimalistic, it was clean, it was simple.
-It embodied everything that Apple wanted to be seen as, and went on to achieve.
+It embodied everything that Apple wanted to be seen as and went on to achieve.
 No more slugging it out over which Mac or PC has more RAM or a better hard drive.
-Apple was selling an idea – the idea that in order to change to world, we have to think differently to what the status quo is telling us to think.
+Apple was selling an idea – the idea that in order to change the world, we have to think differently to what the status quo is telling us to think.

 All of this, everyone pretty much agrees on.
-The ad was revolutionary, it was years ahead of what computers (and Apple in particular) became, and it shot Apple striaht to the core of the budding PC consumer marketplace.
+The ad was revolutionary, it was years ahead of what computers (and Apple in particular) became, and it shot Apple straight to the core of the budding PC consumer marketplace.
 So how did it come to be?